Markout 0.22.0

 richlander/dotnet-inspect

-Tool to inspect .NET assets, like docker inspect.
+Tool to inspect .NET assets, like docker inspect and kubectl describe.

 |